Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

 =======================================================

 A metro map is a schematic drawing of metro lines with stations and transfer stations.
 A schematic graph drawing aims to ease navigation, such as how to get from A to B in a transportation network.
 There are several different requirements for a schematic graph drawing.
 In this OptiMod, we will consider an octilinear representation, i.e., the edges of the network are restricted to horizontals, verticals, and diagonals at 45 degrees.
-Such a schematic drawing can be considered for metro lines, general transportation networks, or graphs.
+Such a schematic drawing is of special interest when showing metro lines, but could also be useful for general transportation networks or graphs.
 Note that an octilinear representation requires a maximum vertex degree of eight.
 If satisfied, this OptiMod computes an octilinear representation for any undirected graph.
 The original geographical information of the graph is included.
 More precisely, the geographical information defines an input embedding, which is preserved in the schematic representation.
 The mathematical formulation is based on the one given by Nöllenburg :footcite:p:`noellenburg05`.
 This diploma thesis provides additional